textcreationpartnership/A03445/README.md

 ##Content Summary##

 #####Front#####
-A SERMON Preached before the Antient Company of Black-ſmiths in S. Marie Magdalens Church in London

 1. TO THE ANTIENT company of Blackſmiths in London, & eſpecially to the Maſter, Wardens and Aſſiſtants therof, all grace & happines in this and the life to come.

 #####Body#####